jesper-olsen/ca-rs/README.md

 ca-rs
 ==============

-One dimensional cellular autometa - the kind classified by Wolfram [1].
+One dimensional Cellular Autometa (CA) - the kind classified by Wolfram [1].
 You can specify the rule to use as well as the initial state.
 The CA's are assumed to be constrained to a width of 64 - this creates boundary effects that an infinite CA does not have.